madeleineudell/LowRankModels.jl/README.md

 # Scaling and offsets

-By default, LowRankModels.jl adds proper offsets to your model scales the loss functions and regularizers so all columns have the same pull in the model.
+If you choose, LowRankModels.jl can add an offset to your model and scale the loss functions and regularizers so all columns have the same pull in the model.
+Simply call

+    glrm = GLRM(A,losses,rx,ry,k, offset=true, scale=true)

+This transformation generalizes standardization, a common proprocessing technique applied before PCA.
-(For more about what these functions do, see the code or the paper.)
+(For more about offsets and scaling, see the code or the paper.)
-To change this behavior, you can call `glrm = GLRM(A,losses,rx,ry,k, offset=false, scale=false)`.

-If you change your mind after creating the GLRM, you can also add offsets and scalings to previously unscaled models:
+You can also add offsets and scalings to previously unscaled models:

 * Add an offset to the model (by applying no regularization to the last row of the matrix `Y`, and enforcing that the last column of `X` be all 1s) using